openculinary/blog/content/posts/ingredient-parsing-basic-concepts.md

 ---
-title: "Ingredient Parsing: Introduction and Terminology"
+title: "An introduction to ingredient parsing"
 tags:
 - engineering
 - ingredients